bendoobox/scratch-ext/README.md

-# scratch-gpio
+# scratch-ext
-Access the Raspberry Pi GPIO ports in Scratch.
+Access external locations (eg: GPIO) from scratch on the Raspberry Pi

 # Running
 Clone the repo (or download the .tar.gz).
 Move the .desktop file to your desktop, and start from there, or run from a terminal inside X: